Shivammittal13ai/Compiler-Design_NPTEL-2025/README.md

 ## 🤝 Contributions

-Contributions are welcome.

-You can contribute by:
+You are welcome to contribute by:

 - Adding new session materials (e.g., from other years).
 - Improving organization and clarity.